Civilians on unpaid leave in Pentagon austerity move

 'DUMB DECISIONS'

-Representative Buck McKeon, the California Republican who chairs the House of Representatives Armed Services Committee, expressed disappointment at the furloughs and blamed them on the president, saying he had failed to show leadership needed to overcome the budget impasse that led to the cuts.

-U.S. Representative Sean Maloney, a New York Democrat, said the cuts were the result of "dumb decisions" by the last Congress.
-He said furloughs would affect about 1,000 families at the U.S. military academy at West Point in New York.
+U.S. Representative Sean Maloney of New York said the cuts were the result of "dumb decisions" by the last Congress.
+He said the furloughs would affect about 1,000 families at the U.S. military academy at West Point in New York, slashing an average of $4,000 in wages per affected employee between now and Sept.
+30.

-An aide said later that when the Army garrison and hospital at West Point were included, 1,976 civilians would have to take unpaid leave.
-Only 52 civilian defense employees at West Point received exemptions from unpaid leave, according to information released by the academy.

-Maloney said the furloughs would slash an average of $4,000 in wages per affected employee between now and September 30.

 "That's a big cut in anybody's pay, particularly over such a short period," Maloney told a conference call.